IlonaStr/Backend-QA-task/README.md

 1. Find a Get user request

 1.1.
 Make sure that the {{username}} value is not set or empty

 2. Send a request and verify the response

 Expected results:

 1-1.1.
 Get user request contains the not set or empty {{username}} value in the URL

-2.The response code is 404 Not Found and the response body contains message "User not found
+2.The response code is 404 Not Found and the response body contains message "User not found"

 Attached files: [the Postman collections]